 The other reason I wanted to make it was to test out my new AMT Gastroguss Pan from Yuppiechef.
 Named The World’s Best Pan by Germany’s largest culinary association and by the European culinary association, I can really see why.
 I have a small one which I’ve been using for 7 years and it absolutely rocks my world.
 It’s showing no sign of losing its non-stick surface as most non-stick pans – no matter how high end inevitably seem to do.
 I have wanted a large one for the longest time and I am smitten.
 It was delivered by Yuppie Chef in their iconic lovely packaging with a handwritten card just before Christmas.
 It’s one hell of a pan and as solid as a rock, it’s going to be a key machine in kitchen tool arsenal going forward.

-It was big enough to cook these 4 flattened out chicken breasts, and the even distribution of the heat cooks everything at the same time.
+It was big enough to cook these 4 flattened-out chicken breasts, and the even distribution of the heat cooks everything at the same time.
 The surface is so non-stick everything slides off effortlessly you can happily reduce the quantity of fat you use to cook with.
-This chicken Parmesan recipe was the absolute perfect one to showcase it.
+This chicken Parmesan recipe was the absolutely perfect one to showcase it.

 The ingredients are adequate for 5 chicken breasts but I made 4.
 The only small adjustment I made was to use 2 tablespoons of finely chopped parsley and thyme vs Ina’s 2.
 I think it needs it.